 Foreign Visitors at the Louvre (c.
 1880, oil on canvas, 29 by 19.5 in.) was donated to the Santa Barbara Museum of Art in California by the estate of Barbara Darlington Dupee in 2013.
 It shows a glowing Kathleen Newton looking at an implied visitor – again, perhaps another man?

 Tissot made a small grisaille oil study, c.
 1880, of the figure of Mrs. Newton for this painting.
-Known as A Study for Visiteurs étrangers au Louvre (oil on panel, 12 by 9.45 in./30.5 by 24 cm), it was with the Wildenstein Galleries before being purchased from Christie’s, New York in 1977 for a private collection in Melbourne, Australia.
+Known as A Study for Visiteurs étrangers au Louvre (oil on panel, 12 by 9.45 in./30.5 by 24 cm), it was with the Wildenstein Galleries before being purchased at Christie’s, New York in 1977 for a private collection in Melbourne, Australia.

 A final, complete study for Foreign Visitors at the Louvre (Visiteurs étrangers au Louvre, c.
 1880, oil on panel, 14 1/4 by 10 3/8 in./36.3 by 26.4 cm) was sold at Sotheby’s, London in 1973 for $ 19,101/£ 7,500.
 It belonged to H. Stewart Black, England before being purchased by the Richard Green Gallery, London, and then the Herman Shickman Gallery, New York, where it was sold to a private collector about 1975 and remained in the family.
 In 2004, it was sold at Sotheby’s, New York for $ 270,000/£ 152,749.